PartyDAO/party-protocol/docs/governance.md

 ## Governance Lifecycle

-Governance in Parties is fairly traditional, revolving around passing and executing proposals.
+Governance in Parties follows a fairly traditional model, revolving around passing and executing proposals.
+Proposals have the following fields:

+- `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed (for the first time).
+- `minCancelTime`: A timestamp beyond which the proposal can be forcibly interrupted and marked complete so another proposal can be executed.
+- `proposalData`: Encoded data needed to execute the proposal.

+### Proposal Stages/Status

 TODO:
 - Proposal properties